 Community-led solutions are key to tackling climate change in India

 Climate change is exacerbating problems of poor water management, threatening already scarce resources.
 As global temperatures rise, the impact on people living in water-stressed regions will continue to increase.
-Avinash Kumar and Virginia Newton-Smith look at how we are building resilient water services in India by putting community involvement at the heart of projects.
+Avinash Kumar and Virginia Newton-Lewis look at how we are building resilient water services in India by putting community involvement at the heart of projects.

 By 2030, India’s demand for water will reach twice the available supply.
 Today, with almost 70% of its water contaminated, India's water quality is the third worst in the world, according to the water quality index.1 People need more water, pollution means there is less of it and climate change is further complicating everything.
 We are facing a public health crisis.